-All board applicants are notified by phone after the nomination applications have been reviewed and evaluated and the slate of candidates has been accepted by the applicable board of trustees, typically in between October and November.
-Applicants who were not selected to the slate of candidates will be notified by phone or email.
+All board applicants are notified of their nomination status by phone after the nomination applications have been reviewed and evaluated and the slate of candidates has been accepted by the applicable board of trustees, typically in September.

 If I’m not selected to serve on a committee or board, what else can I do to get involved with ACRP/The Academy?

 - Clinical Researcher Article Author

 - Certification Item Writing

 - Local Chapter Involvement